liupei101/TFDeepSurv/README.md

 # TFDeepSurv
 Deep Cox proportional risk model and survival analysis implemented by tensorflow.

+**NOTE:** `tfdeepsurv-v2.0.0` has been released.
+Compared with `v1.0`, current refactored version  largely improved:
+- speed of model compatation graph building
+- loss function compatation via only raw tensorflow ops.
+- unified format of survival data
+- code elegance and simplicity

 ## 1. Differences from DeepSurv
 [DeepSurv](https://github.com/jaredleekatzman/DeepSurv), a package of Deep Cox proportional risk model, is open-source on Github.
 But our works may shine in:

-- Evaluating variable importance in deep neural network.
-- Identifying ties of death time in your survival data, which means different loss function and estimator for survival function (`Breslow` or `Efron` approximation).
+- Supporting ties of death time in your survival data, which means different loss function and estimator for survival function (`Breslow` approximation).
 - Providing survival function estimated by three optional algorithm.
 - Tuning hyperparameters of DNN using scientific method - Bayesian Hyperparameters Optimization.
+- Implementing by the popular deep learning framework - tensorflow

 ## 2. Statement
 The project is based on the research of Breast Cancer.
-The paper about this project has been submitted to IEEE JBHI.
-We will update status here once paper published !

 ## 3. Installation
 ### From source